Georgemouts/Clustering-KMeans-Algorithm/README.md

 # Create K-Means algorithm
-We run the clustering program on the data set for M=3,5,7,9,11,13 groups.
+We run the clustering algorithm on the dataset for M=3,5,7,9,11,13 groups.
 For each value of M do the following:
 1) Perform 20 runs of the program with different (randomly selected initial centers) and we keep the solution with the smallest clustering error.
 2) Then display 2 plots